paithiov909/lotusroot/README.md

 MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-This package implements a parsnip extension of [dmolitor/glmSparse](https://github.com/dmolitor/glmSparse).
+This package implements a parsnip engine of [dmolitor/glmSparse](https://github.com/dmolitor/glmSparse).

 > The goal of glmSparse is to provide common methods such as `coef`,